Kenya Welcome Pack

 Be prepared to make your co-workers jealous of the zoom backdrops!

-Of course, all of these areas have great wifi however if there are any drops, please contact the front desk and our technician will be with you as soon as possible.
+Of course, all of these areas have wifi however if there are any drops, please contact the front desk and our technician will be with you as soon as possible.

 As mentioned previously, We will be providing you with a Kenyan sim card preloaded with data so that if any power or wifi emergencies occur, you can stay connected.